-Tuition rates for University College undergraduate and graduate courses can be found in the fall, spring, and summer Course Schedules and online on our website.
+Tuition rates for University College undergraduate and graduate courses can be found in the fall, spring, and summer Course Schedules and online on our Tuition & Financial Aid webpage.
 Tuition and lab or materials fees vary according to course and program.

 All tuition and fees must be paid in full at the time of registration.
 Acceptable methods of payment include cash, check, credit card, approved financial aid, and approved employer tuition reimbursement plans.

-University College students — part-time and full-time — who are enrolled in a degree or certificate program may be eligible for financial assistance in the form of grants, loans, and scholarships.
-Visit our website.
-You can learn more about financial assistance options and obtain the appropriate forms by contacting the financial aid coordinator in University College at 314-935-6742.
+University College students — part-time and full-time — who are enrolled in a degree or certificate program may be eligible for financial assistance in the form of grants, loans and scholarships.
+Students can learn more about financial assistance options and obtain the appropriate forms by visiting our Financial Aid webpage or by contacting the financial aid coordinator in University College at 314-935-6742.
 If students receive any type of financial assistance through University College, they must meet the academic standing and satisfactory progress requirements as defined by the particular assistance program and Student Financial Services.

 Satisfactory Academic Progress